 Further information on B cells can be found here.

 Clinical Relevance – Eosinophilic Oesophagitis

-Eosinophilic oesophagitis is a disease of the oesophagus caused by infiltration of eosinophils within the epithelium.
-It causes similar symptoms to gastro-oesophageal reflux disease (GORD) but typically does not respond to proton pump inhibitors.
+Eosinophilic oesophagitis (EO) is a chronic, inflammatory, immune disease.
+Eosinophils infiltrate the epithelial lining of the oesophagus and mediate an allergic response against ingested food.
+Elevated eosinophil numbers and immune activation then leads to inflammation and tissue injury.
+EO causes similar symptoms to gastro-oesophageal reflux disease (GORD) but typically does not respond to proton pump inhibitors.

-Diagnosis is by identification of eosinophilic infiltration on biopsy.
+Diagnosis is by identifying eosinophilic infiltration on biopsy.

 The mainstay of treatment is topical steroids.
-A steroid inhaler is typically used, but the dose is sprayed into the mouth and dry swallowed rather than inhaled.
+Patients use steroid inhalers.
+However, the dose is sprayed into the mouth and dry-swallowed rather than inhaled.